 The first two factors in the four-factor analysis require an assessment of the number or proportion of LEP individuals eligible to be served or encountered and the frequency of encounters.
 This requires recipients to identify LEP persons with whom it has contact.

 One way to determine the language of communication is to use language identification cards (or “I speak cards”), which invite LEP persons to identify their language needs to staff.
-Such cards, for instance, might say “I speak Spanish” in both Spanish and English, “I speak Vietnamese” in both English and Vietnamese, etc. To reduce costs of compliance, the Federal Government has made a set of these cards available on the Internet.
+Such cards, for instance, might say “I speak Spanish” in both Spanish and English, “I speak Vietnamese” in both English and Vietnamese, etc. To reduce costs of compliance, the federal government has made a set of these cards available on the Internet.
 The Census Bureau “I speak card” can be found and downloaded at http://www.usdoj.gov/crt/cor/13166.htm.
 When records are normally kept of past interactions with members of the public, the language of the LEP person can be included as part of the record.
 In addition to helping employees identify the language of LEP persons they encounter, this process will help in future applications of the first two factors of the four-factor analysis.
-In addition, posting notices in commonly encountered languages notifying LEP persons of language assistance will encourage them to self-identify.

 (2) Language Assistance Measures